dwin0/blog/content/blog/web-development-intro/index.en.md

 import { Link } from 'gatsby-plugin-intl'

-What happens if you enter a URL in the browser and it displays a web page?
+What happens if you enter a web address (<a href="https://developer.mozilla.org/en-US/docs/Glossary/URL" target="_blank">URL</a>) in the web browser and it displays a web page?

 First of all, two computers communicate.
 The own computer and the computer on which the website is stored.
 A website consists of several files and is sent from the computer on which they are stored to the computer that wants to display the website.